snackattas/ItemCatalog/README.md

 ## What exactly is a Lizard Catalog App?
 I believe coding something one cares about is far better than coding without drive or purpose.
 Project 3 called for students to create a basic catalog app, where there were two data points connected with a parent/child relationship (like in this [sample website](https://docs.google.com/document/d/1jFjlq_f-hJoAZP8dYuo5H3xY62kGyziQmiv9EPIA7tM/pub?embedded=true)).

-Instead of creating an app to organize items within categories (generic and boring), I created an app to organize lizards and their hobbies!
+Instead of creating an app to organize hobbies within lizards (generic and boring), I created an app to organize lizards and their hobbies!
 Is this practical?
 Not really.
 But it brings me a smile every time I boot it up :).

 ## Features
 * Supports secure user accounts